-Once a person has been identified as posing a risk to children, agencies and managers will monitor and manage the risk of harm to others.
+Once a person has been identified as posing a risk to children, they are now recognised as a Schedule One Offender and agencies and managers will monitor and manage the risk of harm to others.
 The MAPPA guidance can be implemented for offenders who move from area to area frequently (many offenders relish the anonymity of moving to a new area of the country where he/she is unknown to locals).

-The MAPPA process cannot only monitor movement and behaviour of offender, it can also offer methods to try and reduce the risk that include:
+The MAPPA process cannot only monitor the movement and behaviour of an offender, but it can also offer methods to try and reduce the risk that include:

 - Cognitive behavioural therapy – this is offered by a number of probation services in the UK for sex offenders and convicted domestic violence perpetrators.